ry-schneider/Iterative_Volterra_Propagator/README.md

 12. **two_channel.f90** - Sets up and solves the two-channel problem of Wang and Wang.
 13. **two_level_atom.f90** - Sets up and solves the TDSE for a two-level atom exposed to a laser.

-Routines for computing Gauss-Lobatto quadrature points and the corresponding set of Lagrange weights as well as a GMRES routine due to Frayssé et al. [1] can be found in the Library directory.
+Routines for computing Gauss-Lobatto quadrature points and the corresponding set of Lagrange weights as well as a GMRES routine due to Frayssé et al. [2] can be found in the Library directory.

 ## Contact
 Thanks for taking the time to look through our work!
 If you have questions or feedback about using this repository, reach out to Ryan Schneider at ryschnei@ucsd.edu.

 ## References
 <a id="1">[1]</a>
-V. Frayssé, L. Giraud, S. Gratton, and J. Langou. *Algorithm 842: A set of GMRES routines for real and complex arithmetics on high performance computers.* ACM Transactions on Mathematical Software  (2005).
+W. Wang and X. Wang. *A generalized block-by-block method for the system of linear Volterra equations of the second kind.* Wuhan University Journal of Natural Sciences (2011).

 <a id="2">[2]</a>
-W. Wang and X. Wang. *A generalized block-by-block method for the system of linear Volterra equations of the second kind.* Wuhan University Journal of Natural Sciences (2011).
+V. Frayssé, L. Giraud, S. Gratton, and J. Langou. *Algorithm 842: A set of GMRES routines for real and complex arithmetics on high performance computers.* ACM Transactions on Mathematical Software  (2005).